Strong $F$-regularity and the Uniform Symbolic Topology Property: Introduction

 The containment problem partially originates from Hartshorne’s investigations into a non-local analogue of local duality.
 In \cite{hartshorneAffineDuality}, Hartshorne posed the question of when the topologies defined by the symbolic and ordinary powers of a prime $\fp \in \Spec(R)$ are \emph{equivalent}; that is, for every $s\in\NN$ there exists $t \in \mathbb{N}$ such that $\fp^{(t)} \subseteq \fp^s$.
 Criteria for the equivalence of the adic and symbolic topologies of a prime ideal have been established in \cite{McAdam, Schenzel, McAdamRatliffSymbolic}.
 Notably, if $R$ is an excellent normal domain and $\fp \subseteq R$ a prime ideal, then the symbolic and adic topologies of $\fp$ are necessarily equivalent.

 More generally, for any ideal $I \subseteq R$, $W$ the complement of the union of the associated primes of $I$, and $n \in \mathbb{N}$, the \emph{$n$th symbolic power of $I$} is the ideal $I^{(n)} := I^n R_W \cap R$.
-The commutative algebra and algebraic geometry communities were surprised to learn that the equivalence of symbolic and adic topologies of an ideal implies a deeper relationship.
+The equivalence of symbolic and adic topologies of an ideal implies a deeper relationship.
 Swanson proved that if the symbolic and adic topologies of an ideal $I$ are equivalent, then there exists a constant $C$, depending on $I$, such that for all $n \in \mathbb{N}$, $I^{(Cn)} \subseteq I^n$, \cite[Main Result]{SwansonLinear}.

-Swanson’s theorem inspired further investigation into the containment problem, leading to characteristic-dependent developments that reveal a remarkable property: if $R$ is non-singular, then $R$ enjoys the \emph{Uniform Symbolic Topology Property}.
+Swanson’s theorem inspired further investigation into the containment problem, leading to characteristic-dependent developments that reveal a remarkable property in regular rings.

 \begin{theorem}[Uniform Symbolic Topology in Non-Singular Rings] Let $R$ be a Noetherian non-singular ring and $I\subseteq R$ an ideal.
 If $h$ is the largest height of an associated prime of $I$, then for all $n \in \mathbb{N}$,